 4.6.7 System Reliability:

-Notwithstanding any other provisions of this Tariff, the ISO reserves the right, consistent with Good Utility Practice and on a not unduly discriminatory basis, to Curtail Network Integration Transmission Service without liability on the ISO’s and/or Transmission Owner's part for the purpose of the Transmission Owners making necessary adjustments to, changes in, or repairs on their lines, substations and facilities, and in cases where the continuance of Network Integration Transmission Service would endanger persons or property.
+Notwithstanding any other provisions of this Tariff, the ISO reserves the right, consistent with Good Utility Practice and on a non-discriminatory basis, to Curtail Network Integration Transmission Service without liability on the ISO’s and/or Transmission Owner's part for the purpose of the Transmission Owners making necessary adjustments to, changes in, or repairs on their lines, substations and facilities, and in cases where the continuance of Network Integration Transmission Service would endanger persons or property.
 In the event of any adverse condition(s) or disturbance(s) on the NYS Transmission System or on any other system(s) directly or indirectly interconnected with the NYS Transmission System, the ISO, consistent with Good Utility Practice, also may Curtail Network Integration Transmission Service in order to (i) limit the extent or damage of the adverse condition(s) or disturbance(s), (ii) prevent damage to generating or transmission facilities, or (iii) expedite restoration of service.
 The ISO will give the Network Customer as much advance notice as is practicable in the event of such Curtailment.
 Any Curtailment of Network Integration Transmission Service will be not unduly discriminatory relative to the Transmission Owners’ use of the NYS Transmission System on behalf of its Native Load Customers.
 The ISO shall specify the rate treatment and all related terms and conditions applicable in the event that the Network Customer fails to respond to established Load Shedding and Curtailment procedures.